mirzayevkamal/next-snapchat-pixel/README.md

 # Next Snap Pixel
- next-snap-pixel is a module for tracking Snapchat events on React/Next based applications.
+ next-snapchat-pixel is a module for tracking Snapchat events on React/Next based applications.
 As Next.js runs on both, server and client side, there can be times that you have to handle Window object manually when adding modules from package managers.
 Next Snap Pixel does this for you.
  Just install and track your activities!

 # How to use?

-`npm install next-snap-pixel`
+`npm install next-snapchat-pixel`

 # Importing

-`import NextSnapPixel from 'next-snap-pixel`
+`import NextSnapPixel from 'next-snapchat-pixel`

 # Initializing